-- If CAA records applicable to the specified FQDN were found but none of them authorize the issuer domain "pkiworks.com" (in the value of the "issue" tag), that implies that a CommScope CA is not authorized to issue certificates for such a domain and a Certificate shall not be issued. - If at least one of the CAA records found is for "pkiworks.com" but each such record contains an unrecognized tag which is not one of the following: "issue", "issuewild" and "iodef", the CA a Certificate shall not be issued.
+• If CAA records applicable to the specified FQDN were found but none of them authorize the issuer domain "pkiworks.com" (in the value of the "issue" tag), that implies that a CommScope CA is not authorized to issue certificates for such a domain and a Certificate shall not be issued.

 If at least one of the CAA records found is for "pkiworks.com" and it doesn't include any unrecognized tags, CAA record validation passed and CA may proceed with the additional verification and processing steps that may be needed to issue a certificate as specified in [11] and Section 7.1.
-(CAA DNS record tags "issuewild" and "iodef" are ignored by the CommScope CA although they do not result in a validation failure.)